 So, if you’re still sitting at the kitchen table, now is the time to think seriously about designing a long-term home-working space.

 But Where Do You Start?

-Well, hugely important in keeping you healthy, happy, and productive is learning how to separate home from work.
+Well, hugely important in keeping you healthy, happy, and productive is learning how to separate your work from home life.

 That’s going to be difficult though if dining tables and kitchen countertops look like cluttered desks.
 Finding a dedicated workspace is a good starting point.
-The space will depend on several factors though including the amount of space you have, the number of people in the home, and your own character.
+The space you have will depend on several factors including the amount of space available at home, the number of people in the home, and of course your own character.

 Top needs for many homeworkers in a busy family home is being able to close a door and limit interruptions.
 However, the person living alone might prefer their workspace overlooking the street.

 Your Space, Your Way